Skip to main content

 D

-Summer (June-September).
-Pink fluffy globular flower heads 1.5-2 inches (4-5 cm) composed of long silky stamens.
-10 weeks of bloom.
-Bee-, butterfly-, and hummingbird-pollinated.
-Flat brown seed pods 5-8 inches (13-20 cm) follow and persist through winter.
+Pink fluffy globular flower heads 1.5-2 inches (4-5 cm) across open from June through September in zones 6-9, averaging 10 weeks of bloom overall with sequential flushes across the summer.
+Flowers are bee-, butterfly-, and hummingbird-pollinated and carry a light sweet fragrance.
+Flat brown seed pods 5-8 inches (13-20 cm) long mature in fall and persist on the tree through winter.

 Detailed Descriptions